 That’s the first time I saw them.

-Okay, like I mentioned already, on the tour you didn’t have any release out but you still reached a lot of new fans on that tour.
-I also remember I was thinking like: “what that was all about.
-They’re singing about cocaine and they just did spit over audience all the time and completely crazy band”…“laughs”
+Okay, as I mentioned already, you didn’t have any release before the tour, but you still reached many new fans on that tour.
+I also remember I was thinking: “what that was all about.
+They’re singing about cocaine, and they just did spit over the audience all the time, and the completely crazy band”…“laughs.”

 That’s great, that’s awesome.

 THE FIRST ALBUM

 What kind of memories do you have about making your first album in 1999?